Allegheny Technologies: 20th century mergers and acquisitions

 Through the 1970s, Allegheny Ludlum periodically cooperated with Ford to build several one-off promotional cars with stainless steel bodies.
 Three such cars are on display in the Crawford Auto-Aviation Museum.

 In 1978, the company acquired Wilkinson Sword and Scripto.

-Scripto was sold to the Tokai Corporation of Japan in 1984.
+A year later, Allegheny Ludlum acquired Kennedy Company, a maker of magnetic tape products for large computer systems for an undisclosed sum.
+In 1984, Allegheny Ludlum sold off Scripto to the Tokai Corporation of Japan.

 In 1986, the company suffered a $198 million operating loss and chairman Robert Buckley, stepped down amid accusations of mismanagement.
 In 1987, Wilkinson Sword was sold to Swedish Match for $230 million.